 - Company size.
 If you’re a startup, relying on outbound exclusively means investing in social media advertising, PPC, event participation, and many other activities that would strain your budget and make you put your most important plans on hold.
 Meanwhile, a bigger company with more funding can gain more by promoting a new product or service through outbound media channels.

 - Target market size.
-If you’re targeting a niche market, an in-depth inbound marketing strategy shouldn’t be your priority.
+If you’re targeting a niche market, an in-depth inbound marketing strategy for b2b shouldn’t be your priority.
 There is a potential for securing new leads with the right outreach tactics, so you should focus your efforts in that direction.
 If you work with a mass market, it means that you’re dealing with a bigger audience segment that is currently choosing between several competitors and would go for the most distinctive one.

 - Market maturity.
 When dealing with an early market, you must introduce the problem before you introduce the solution.
 Your potential audience may not know why they need your product yet because they’re unaware that their long-time issues can be fixed.
 Therefore, you should do all the homework for them.
 Meanwhile, if you’re entering a mature market, you work with an audience that is closely familiar with the challenge.
 Your job is to show why your company is the best option.